 Glenn Engelmann and his wife Michelle have been members of the temple since 2012.
-Glenn served on the Sinai House Board for many years and currently chairs the Steering Committee for Temple Sinai’s Davis Center for Social Justice and the temple’s Finance Committee.
+Glenn served on the Sinai House Board for many years and as well as chair of the Steering Committee for Temple Sinai’s Davis Center for Social Justice and the temple’s Finance Committee.
+Immediately prior to becoming temple President, he was Executive Vice President and chair of the Finance Committee.
 Glenn is a retired attorney; having spent most of his career as a corporate executive and US general counsel for a large multinational corporation and later serving as vice-chair of the life sciences practice for an international law firm.
 He has also served on several non-profit boards of directors over the years.

 Jonah Perlin and his family have been members of Temple Sinai since 2018.
 After participating in the Temple’s Leadership Development Program in 2019, he joined the Board in 2022.
 As the current Membership Committee Chair, Jonah is deeply committed to welcoming new members to our community and making our current members feel engaged and connected.
 Jonah met his wife Debra (who serves on the URJ Board and the URJ’s Commission on Social Action) when they worked as Legislative Assistants at the Religious Action Center.
 They both were also active in the North American Federation of Temple Youth (NFTY).
 In his professional life, Jonah is a full-time Professor of Legal Practice at his alma mater the Georgetown University Law Center.
 He also hosts a podcast for junior lawyers called How I Lawyer.
 His two daughters are in the Temple Sinai Religious School and participate in the Youth Choir.